 FIRST CHOICE, RIGHT CHOICE, EVERYTIME.

-Nulon’s Heavy Duty Diesel Coolant is specifically formulated to meet the modern technology requirements of all diesel passenger cars, SUV, 4x4, Light Commercial and Heavy Duty diesel vehicles.
+Nulon Heavy Duty Diesel Coolant Top-Up is specifically formulated to meet the modern technology requirements of all diesel passenger cars, SUV, 4x4, Light Commercial and Heavy Duty diesel vehicles.
 Guaranteed to protect for 8 Years or 1.2 million kilometres or 12,000 hours.

 FIRST AID: If poisoning occurs contact a doctor or the Poisons Information Centre in Australia 131 126 or New Zealand 0800 764 766.
 If swallowed, do NOT induce vomiting.
 If in eyes, hold eyelids apart and flush the eye continuously with running water.
 If skin contact occurs, flush with running water.